Welcome to week one.

-  - Practise the wall assisted squat whether you already squat good or not
+- Practice the wall assisted squat whether you already squat good or not

-  - Analyse yourself with the bodyweight squat and write down your weaknesses
+- Analyze yourself with the bodyweight squat and write down your weaknesses

 - Complete both workouts

-  You can store you analysis in one of the exam questions, allowing you to look back in the future.
+You can store your analysis in one of the exam questions, allowing you to look back in the future.

 We love it if you would share your From Zero To Kettlebell Maestro experience on Facebook.
 However, we must stress that all content is protected by copyright, and copying or sharing is not allowed.
 If there is content within the program that can be publicly shared it will be made clear.
 What can you do?
 You can post on Facebook that you’re participating in the program, and learned about the kettlebell squat deadlift, and hook grip.